All employers need to comply with the Equality Act, and it’s sensible to put together an equal opportunities policy to formalise your approach.

 An employee can make a claim to the employment tribunal if they believe they’ve been discriminated against.
 If the claim is successful, the employer can be asked to pay compensation – that might happen even if the discrimination was by a colleague rather than the employer as such as they might be “vicariously liable”, but if the employer took steps to prevent discrimination it might be able to defend that claim.

-The elXtr equal opportunities policy template states the organisation’s commitment to equal opportunities and says that employees must cooperate with the company to ensure equal opportunities and prevent discrimination.
-There’s a section in the policy that deals with the company’s approach to direct discrimination and indirect discrimination and victimisation.
+The Clarkslegal equal opportunities policy template states the organisation’s commitment to equal opportunities and says that employees must cooperate with the company to ensure equal opportunities and prevent discrimination.
+There’s a section in the policy that outlines what is meant by direct discrimination, indirect discrimination, victimisation, harassment and discrimination arising from a disability.

 The template includes a description of how the recruitment process will uphold equal opportunities legislation, and also how training, transfer and promotion will be fair and compliant.
 There’s a section about terms of employment (including equality in terms of benefits and pay) and a note about how the organisation will deal with allegations of discrimination and how equal opportunity monitoring will take place.